 INTRODUCTION

-Wheat (Triticum aestivum L.) is the cornerstone of global food security, providing an important portion of daily calorie intake for millions of people of the world (Joshi et al., 2017).
-With increasing climate hazard and growing population demands, there is an urgent need to develop stable, high-yielding, and nutritionally rich wheat variety.
+Wheat (Triticum aestivum L.) is the cornerstone of global food security, providing an important portion of daily calorie intake for millions of people around the world (Joshi et al., 2017).
+With increasing climate hazards and growing population demands, there is an urgent need to develop stable, high-yielding, and nutritionally rich wheat varieties.
 One of the key challenges in wheat improvement is the interaction between genotype and environment (G×E), which can significantly influence phenotypic expression and yield stability in Multi-location trials (Yan et al., 2000, Gauch, 2006).
-Analysis of variance (ANOVA) in RBD experiment partitions the total variation into three main components: variation due to treatments, variation due to blocks (soil and environmental variation), and experimental error.
+Analysis of variance (ANOVA) in an RBD experiment partitions the total variation into three main components: variation due to treatments, variation due to blocks (soil and environmental variation), and experimental error.
 The significance of treatment effects is helpful to determine whether observed differences among genotypes or treatments are statistically meaningful.
-Pooled ANOVA helps plant breeders to identify stable and widely adapted genotypes by evaluating consistency of performance across environments.
+Pooled ANOVA helps plant breeders to identify stable and widely adapted genotypes by evaluating the consistency of performance across environments.
 It is especially important in multi-location trials and stability studies.
-GGE Biplot analysis is a graphical method used to evaluate genotype performance and stability across multiple environments (Yan et al., 2000, Yan and Tinker, 2006).
+GGE Biplot analysis is a graphical method used to evaluate genotype performance and stability across multiple environments (Yan et al., 2000; Yan and Tinker, 2006).
 The GGE concept stands for G (Genotype main effect) plus G × E (Genotype × Environment interaction .

-In the present study, twenty six performing wheat genotypes were evaluated across two distinct environments representing different climatic and soil conditions.
+In the present study, twenty-six performing wheat genotypes were evaluated across two distinct environments representing different climatic and soil conditions.
 These genotypes were selected from a previous experiment of 111 entries evaluated under an augmented block design during Rabi 2022–2023.
-The current trial was conducted under a randomized block design, aimed to assess grain yield stability and trait such as protein content at two different agro-climatic environments
+The current trial was conducted under a randomized block design, aimed to assess grain yield stability and traits such as protein content at two different agro-climatic environments

 OBJECTIVES:-.